NewbieTed/QuickFolds/reports/QuickFolds-20250129.md

 # Details Report [Section 2]
 # Goals for the week:
+#### Task: Create GitHub repository and project
+Assignee: Ryan Rozsnyai, Hady Fawal

+Completed: Yes

+#### Task: Add basic origami viewer code, explore Three.js
+Assignee: Ryan Rozsnyai

+Completed: Yes

 #### Task: Complete Project Description
-Assignee: Hady Fawal, Ryan Rozsnyai, Yixuan Wang, Weizi Wu, Bernice Tian, ________
+Assignee: Hady Fawal, Ryan Rozsnyai, Yixuan Wang, Weizi Wu, Bernice Tian, Dennis Lam

-Is it Finished: Yes
+Completed: Yes

-#### Task: Design and Share Basic Algorithm for storing origami objects
+#### Task: Design and share algorithm for storing/manipulating origami objects
-Assignee: Hady Fawal, Ryan Rozsnyai,
+Assignee: Hady Fawal, Ryan Rozsnyai

-Is it Finished: Yes
+Completed: Yes

-#### Task: Understand Basic Algorithm for storing origami objects
+#### Task: Understand basic data structure / algorithm for storing origami objects
-Assignee: Yixuan Wang, Weizi Wu, Bernice Tian, ________
+Assignee: Yixuan Wang, Weizi Wu, Bernice Tian, Dennis Lam

-Is it Finished: Yes
+Completed: Yes

 ---
 # Progress and issues:

-#### Team Member 1:
+#### Team Member 1: Hady Fawal

-Action Items/What you did:

-Result (What worked/What didn’t):

-What did you learn:

-Any Current Issues:
+Action Items/What you did: Helped set up github project and also designed a data structure to represent origami.
+Worked with Ryan on algorithms to manipulate the data structure.

+Result (What worked/What didn’t): We have a graph-based data structure that represents the folded origami and is relatively easy to manipulate to change the state of the paper.

+What did you learn: By restricting the project's initial (MVP) scope to only basic folds like the mountain and valley fold, we actually have algorithms that catch several (though not all) errors in folding that the user might make.
+(By error, I mean that the user attempts a physically impossible fold.)

+Any Current Issues: N/A. In the next week I will try to write these algorithms is more detail so that it becomes clear how they should be actually written in code.

-Team Discussion if still having issues:
+Team Discussion if still having issues: N/A

 #### Team Member 2: Yixuan Wang